Christians in Nigeria are living in fear of another attack

 Christians in Nigeria are living in fear of another attack, says a Christian member of the House of Lords.

-There is speculation that Islamic terrorists are planning an attack on Jos, capital of the Plateau state in central Nigeria, Baroness Caroline Cox has revealed.
+There are reports on the ground that Islamic terrorists are planning an attack on Jos, capital of the Plateau state in central Nigeria, Baroness Caroline Cox has revealed.

 The charity she founded in 2004, Humanitarian Aid Relief Trust (HART), is active in the embattled region.